-Children will not be accepted for attendance without their medication and auto-injector (hereinafter referred to as EpiPen).
+Children will not be accepted for attendance without their medication and auto injector (e.g. EpiPen, Allerject, or other epinephrine auto injector devices approved by Health Canada for the use in children)"

 Should the center be unable to safely provide food for the child, the Program Manager and the parent will discuss options to meet the nutritional needs of the child.